 Plan out what you’re going to plant

 Depending on you and your family’s needs will determine what you are going to plant.
-Having a good variety of carrots, lettuces, and cabbages will feel you and your family throughout the fall season.
+If your family eats a lot of veggies this will help with food costs.
+So, it’s a good idea to have a good variety of carrots, lettuces, and cabbages will feel you and your family throughout the fall season.

 I love fresh cut flowers in my home, the flowers make my home smell amazing and they bring extra color into a room.
 One of my goals is to create a big enough flower garden so I can create beautiful flower bouquets most of the year.